Colleges by Location

 Admissions

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 4,351 in 2024.
-University of Missouri-Kansas City has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 4,465 in 2025.
+University of Missouri-Kansas City has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the candidate.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the admitted students in 2024 was 25 and the average GPA was 3.51.
+The average ACT score for all the accepted students in 2025 was 24 and the average GPA was 3.47.
 That means that you need a GPA that's above average in order to get into University of Missouri-Kansas City; the same goes for your ACT score.

 Deadlines

-The last day for submitting applications to University of Missouri-Kansas City is August 15.
-If you are thinking about applying as a transfer student, the application deadline is June 15.
+The cutoff date for submitting applications to University of Missouri-Kansas City is August 15.
+If you are applying for a transfer, note that the application deadline is June 15.

 Retention Rate